 Small wonder then that almost everything Humid House creates looks like no flower arrangement you've ever encountered.
 The compositions are askew.
 The colour combinations are by turns complementary and clashing.
 The flowers look like alien life forms.

 But their uniqueness is precisely why Humid House has become the go-to florist for the elite.
 Though incorporated only last year, the studio has amassed an enviable client list that includes Gucci, Cartier and Kenzo - as well as many socialites and celebrities.
 Lucy Liu's recent gala dinner to mark her debut art exhibition in Singapore featured Humid House creations on every table.

-Mr Lim studied architecture at The Cooper Union in New York, where he met Wee Teng Wen, the co-founder of The Lo & Behold Group.
+Mr Lim studied architecture at The Cooper Union (see amendment note) in New York, where he met Wee Teng Wen, the co-founder of The Lo & Behold Group.
 The group owns private members club Straits Clan where Humid House runs a floral concierge.

 Having worked for starchitects Steven Holl in New York and Ole Scheeren in Beijing, Mr Lim says his architectural training teaches him to read a space astutely: ''For example, the proportions of a room may call for an arrangement or installation that's large, imposing and tower-like, or, conversely, modest, lateral and sprawling.